xulander/KamikazeGame/README.md

 Do the ./ run command on folder name
 ```

+#How To Play
+Make sure to look at instructions in GameDesignDoc to find the EC stuff.
+Some are harder to find
+than others.

 ### Screenshots -- [Optional]
 You can either remove this section or add screenshots if you wish.